How to calculate annual income

 What you’ll learn:

-To calculate your annual gross income, you can multiply your gross pay by the number of pay periods you have in a year.
+• To calculate your annual gross income, multiply your gross pay by the number of pay periods you have in a year.

-- To figure out your annual net income, subtract from your gross pay whatever is withheld in federal, state and local taxes, along with other deductions.
+• To figure out your annual net income, subtract from your gross income whatever is withheld in federal, state and local taxes, along with other deductions.

 What is annual income?

 Annual income is how much money you make in a year.
-But the definition and amount can vary slightly, depending on the type you’re referring to:
+It might include wages, tips, gains on proceeds from stock sales and interest from financial accounts.
+And the definition of annual income can vary slightly depending on whether you’re referring to annual gross income or annual net income.

 How to calculate annual gross income